 Botani (street level) is very high-end and where I get most of my custom zippers made (think girl with a ponytail zippers).
 Tons of rib knit and bag hardware galore!!
 Expensive, but makes your bag look SO profesh!
 My PR review.

-Pacific Trimming (street level) is amazing--great prices--large assortment of colors and sizes for underwear elastic, bag strapping, bag hardware, cording, studs, jeans shank buttons, Riri zippers custom cut, petersham ribbon (under a sign marked grosgrain)...these are a few of my favorite things about Pacific.
+Pacific Trimming (street level) is amazing!
+This store underwent a giant renovation in 2019 which expanded the size of the shop by maybe double?
+Great prices--large assortment of colors and sizes for underwear elastic, bag strapping, bag hardware, cording, studs, jeans shank buttons, Riri zippers custom cut, petersham ribbon...these are a few of my favorite things about Pacific.
 Much smaller selection of rib knit compared to Botani, but they have some.
 My PR review.

 SIL Thread (street level) --my invisible zipper haven and my place for buying YKK chunky plastic molded zippers cut to size.
-Also my place for Clover notions.
+Also my place for Clover notions, sashiko and embroidery needles.
 My PR review.

 The Garment Worker statue--at the corner of W39th and 7th.
 Have your picture taken there!

 Kinokuniya --super cute bookshop that has Japanese pattern and crafting books in the basement.